Human height: Determinants of growth

 Moreover, the health of a mother throughout her life, especially during her critical period and pregnancy, has a role.
 A healthier child and adult develops a body that is better able to provide optimal prenatal conditions.
 The pregnant mother's health is essential for herself but also the fetus as gestation is itself a critical period for an embryo/fetus, though some problems affecting height during this period are resolved by catch-up growth assuming childhood conditions are good.
 Thus, there is a cumulative generation effect such that nutrition and health over generations influence the height of descendants to varying degrees.

 The age of the mother also has some influence on her child's height.
 Studies in modern times have observed a gradual increase in height with maternal age, though these early studies suggest that trend is due to various socio-economic situations that select certain demographics as being more likely to have a first birth early in the mother's life.
-These same studies show that children born to a young mother are more likely to have below-average educational and behavioural development, again suggesting an ultimate cause of resources and family status rather than a purely biological explanation.
+These same studies show that children born to a young mother are more likely to have below-average educational and behavioral development, again suggesting an ultimate cause of resources and family status rather than a purely biological explanation.

 In 1988, it was observed that first-born males were shorter than later-born males.
 However, in 2013, the reverse observation was made.
 The study authors suggest that the cause may be socioeconomic in nature.

+The image from data collected in the 2000s states the average height index in the following countries that are marked.

+The image from data in 1996 states the average height index of only women around the world, in accordance to the shade of blue and green.

+The image from data recorded in 1996 states the average height index of only men around the world, in accordance to the shade of green.